Spring Garden Revival

 Professional Site Assessment & Soil Testing Requirements for Watertown’s Glacial Till & Rocky Upland Soils

-Official Website: UMass Soil & Plant Nutrient Testing Lab for pH, NPK, organic matter, texture, compaction, and contamination.
-Local soils are typically acidic (pH 5.5–6.5); lime application (50–100 lbs per 1,000 sq ft) is often required to reach the target pH of 6.0–7.0.
-The USDA Web Soil Survey identifies drainage classes and seasonal water tables.
-Preparation includes removing vegetation, rough grading (1–2% slope from structures), incorporating 1–3 inches of compost into the top 6–8 inches, and final grading with 4–6 inches of screened loam.
-Dig Safe (811) notification is mandatory at least 48–72 hours before excavation.
+A comprehensive site assessment is required, including mandatory soil testing through the UMass Soil & Plant Nutrient Testing Lab (pH, NPK, organic matter, texture, compaction, contamination).
+Watertown’s glacial till and rocky upland soils are typically acidic (pH 5.5–6.5); lime application (50–100 lbs per 1,000 sq ft) is often necessary to reach the target pH of 6.0–7.0.
+The USDA Web Soil Survey identifies drainage classifications and seasonal water tables.
+Preparation includes removing existing vegetation, rough grading (1–2% slope away from structures), incorporating 1–3 inches of compost into the top 6–8 inches, and final grading with 4–6 inches of screened loam.
+Dig Safe (811) notification is required at least 48–72 hours before excavation.

 Massachusetts Conservation Commission Requirements for Sod Installation & Water Quality Protection